DevKob/DevKob/README.md

 int main() {

   printf(
-         //HELLO DEVELOPER!
+         //HELLO DEVELOPERS!
-         "I have experience in programming since 2012.\n The application that I have developed is Antivirus for Windows Operating System.\n Another application that I have developed is the design of IoT devices using an integrated microcontroller.\n Currently I am only focused on developing my career in Cloud Computing."); }
+         "I have experience in programming since 2012.\n The application that I have developed is Antivirus for Windows Operating System.\n Another application that I have developed is the design of IoT using an integrated microcontroller.\n Currently I am only focused on developing my career in Cloud Computing."); }
 ```